prefect-aws

 Register newly installed block types

-Register the block types in the prefect-aws
+Register the block types in prefect-aws

-module to make them available for use.
+to make them available for use.

 Steps: